Experts in gut health say that if your farts smell like rotten eggs, it's because you're exhaling sulfuric gas.

 Due to their higher fiber intake, vegans and vegetarians may be more prone to noxious flatulence, as suggested by Best.

-The first thing you can do is eat plenty of fiber-rich foods.
+What to do: First, don't skip fiber-rich foods.
 Best warns that "completely removing these foods from your diet can be difficult and unwise."
 Avoiding these foods may be hazardous to your health because they are among the most nutrient-dense foods on the market. "

 Do something to prevent farting while processing fiber.
 Drink plenty of water and steer clear of gum chewing, which can lead to ingesting air and further gas formation.
 You could try a gas reliever like Beano, which contains alpha-galactosidase.
 When taken before eating, this medication facilitates the digestion of fiber, reducing gas production.